Home » ... Years After » 20 Years After » We Need to Talk About Srebrenica

 The Srebrenica-Potočari Memorial and Cemetery for the victims of the 1995 genocide (Photo: Benjamin Hennig).

 We need to talk about Srebrenica.
 We need to talk about this genocide it more often and more loudly, as it seems that people are slow learners.
 Crimes committed against civilians in numerous states during various conflicts show that humankind continuously fails to learn from history and past mistakes.
-We need to be reminded of Srebrenica and its tragic lessons to remain a hope that we will slowly know better.
+We need to be reminded of Srebrenica and its tragic lessons.
+To remain a hope that we will slowly know better.

 This article is part of a series on the commemoration of Srebrenica.